AdobeDocs/workfront.en/help/classic/manage-work/issues/manage-issues/move-issues.md

    ![](assets/ci3-350x203.png)

-1. Continue moving the issue as described in the section [Move a single issue](#copy5) in this article, starting with Step 3.
+1. Continue moving the issue as described in the section [Move a single issue](#move-a-single-issue) in this article, starting with Step 3.

-## Move a single issue
+## Move a single issue {#move-a-single-issue}

 You can move one issue when viewing it.